apache/arrow/docs/source/cpp/tutorials/basic_arrow.rst

 One particularly useful thing we can do with the :class:`ChunkedArrays <ChunkedArray>` from the previous section is creating :class:`Tables <Table>`.
 Much like a :class:`RecordBatch`, a :class:`Table` stores tabular data.
-However, a :class:`Table` does not guarantee contiguity, due to being made up of :class:`ChunkedArrays <ChunkedArray>` This can be useful for logic, paralellizing work, for fitting chunks into cache, or exceeding the 2,147,483,647 row limit present in :class:`Array` and, thus, :class:`RecordBatch`.
+However, a :class:`Table` does not guarantee contiguity, due to being made up of :class:`ChunkedArrays <ChunkedArray>`.
+This can be useful for logic, paralellizing work, for fitting chunks into cache, or exceeding the 2,147,483,647 row limit present in :class:`Array` and, thus, :class:`RecordBatch`.